apache/datafusion/docs/source/contributor-guide/quarterly_roadmap.md

 - Make production ready
   - Shuffle file cleanup
+    - Periodically
+    - Add grpc interface for clients to actively call the cleanup for a job or the whole system
   - Fill functional gaps between DataFusion and Ballista
   - Improve task scheduling and data exchange efficiency
   - Better error handling